ContentSquare/chproxy/config/README.md

 # List of networks or network_groups access is allowed from
 # Each list item could be IP address or subnet mask
 allowed_networks: <network_groups>, <networks> ... | optional

+# ReadTimeout is the maximum duration for reading the entire
+# request, including the body.
+read_timeout: <duration> | optional | default = 1m

+# WriteTimeout is the maximum duration before timing out writes of the response.
+# Default is largest MaxExecutionTime + MaxQueueTime value from Users or Clusters
+write_timeout: <duration> | optional

+// IdleTimeout is the maximum amount of time to wait for the next request.
+idle_timeout: <duration> | optional | default = 10m
 ```

 ### <https_config>